tweezerchef/carousel/README.md

 creating an array of duplicates 9/27/2023 more to come very soon

-for linting I am using the Air BnB style guide, which I highly recomend.
+for linting I am using the Air BnB style guide, which I highly recommend.
 It will teach you some of the best react/ts coding practices.